CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

 # Lab 18: Extract custom entities

-### Estimated Duration : 35 Minutes
+### Estimated Duration: 45 Minutes

 ## Overview

-Azure AI Language makes it possible to go beyond prebuilt text analysis by creating custom models that recognize entities specific to your needs.
-In this lab, you’ll work with a set of sample classified ads and use Azure AI Language Studio to build a custom named entity recognition model.
-You’ll label the data with entities such as items for sale, prices, and locations, train and evaluate your model, and then deploy it as an endpoint.
-Finally, you’ll use a Python application in Azure Cloud Shell to test the deployed model and extract entities from new text.
-While this exercise uses Python, you can integrate the service into applications built in other languages using the Azure AI Language SDKs.
+In this hands-on lab, you will learn how to build a custom named entity recognition (NER) model using Azure AI Language.
+You’ll start by provisioning a Language resource and uploading sample text documents to Azure Storage.
+Then, using Language Studio, you’ll create a project, define entity categories, label the data, train and evaluate the model, and finally deploy it.
+To validate the model, you will configure and run a Python application in Azure Cloud Shell that extracts entities such as items, prices, and locations from new text inputs.

 ## Lab Objectives